Mirror, mirror on the wall

 So… if you’re interested in mirror therapy, take a look at the websites below.
 Read some more on the treatment to educate yourself.
 And, most importantly, get some guidance from a medical practitioner – MD, physical therapist, etc. – who’s informed about this treatment.
 It’s a very exciting option – and one I want to make sure you use safely.

-2 excellent websites where you can learn more, as well as purchase a mirror with instructions for use:
+You can learn more as well as purchase a mirror with instructions for use:

 And after we get this pain taken care of, we’ll move on to warts on the nose :)…